If you don’t want to give cash, here are a few other options

-Have you seen how expensive tampons are these days?
+Did you know that feminine products are not eligible purchases when using food stamps?
 If you can swing it, buying an extra box to give away any time you buy one for your household can go a really long way.

 This is one item that varies a lot from person to person, according to personal preference as well as availability.
 In some areas, feminine hygiene products are overstocked in shelters, but in others, they’re almost nonexistent.
 Even where they’re well stocked, they may be primarily pads, which don’t suit all women.

 So, tampons are a good thing to have on hand in case they’re requested.
 Depending on the person and your area, they may or may not be needed frequently.

 For people living in tent cities or other larger groups, garbage bags are an often-requested item.
 They can be used to keep the site clean and to protect items from the elements.

 Other homeless people may find them useful as a watertight barrier or for their own personal uses.
 Other useful items to give away when it comes to protection from the elements are rain ponchos and tarps.
 Of course, some people may not have a use for them at all.
 You’ll just have to ask.

 Toilet paper is often needed in areas where homeless people live together with access to communal facilities.
 Of course, people who live on the street and use public facilities may not have much use for this.

 Individuals are unlikely to ask for it.
 So, keep a pack on hand in case you find a community in need of supplies.

 Keep a case of water bottles handy.
 You can give individual bottles to people, or donate the full case to a shelter or tent community for distribution.